Frequently Asked Questions

 SBS Students may take up to 8 classes at the discounted rate during their time in the program regardless of location or delivery method.
 Anything above and beyond 8 is charged at the full applicable tuition rate.

 Generally the courses available are freshman level foundation of knowledge (general education) courses: public speaking, political science, fine arts, world religions, criminal justice, etc. This will vary with each high school.
 Students must meet any pre-requisites before enrolling in classes.

 This is an excellent opportunity for students to strengthen their high school curricula and experience college coursework while still in the “safe” environment of high school.
-Students who start in their junior year can earn an entire semester of college work by the time they graduate and at significant savings.
+Students who start in their junior year can earn an entire semester or more of college work by the time they graduate and at significant savings.
 All students receive NKU ID cards and receive full privileges of NKU students, such as access to the library, health center, and cultural events.

 NKU is a regionally accredited institution whose credits are accepted by most major colleges and universities.
 Students should consult with the college of their choice as to how their NKU credits will apply.
 NKU does not make any guarantees for if and how courses transfer.

 Please click here for the most current information on the application process.